-How To Make Homemade Tortillas.
+How To Make the BEST Soft & Buttery Homemade Tortillas

-Of course, this idea, like pretty much everything else in life, is relative.
-Homemade takes time and the time spent has to be worth it.
-There are certain things for which the finished product simply isn’t worth the time and effort required to make it from scratch.
-We are all dealing with a limited amount of time and must prioritize.
+Food cooked “from scratch” takes time, and the time has to be worth it.
+There are certain things for which the finished product is simply NOT worth the time and effort required to make it from scratch.
+We all must prioritize.

 Every day I let a large handful of “#1 priorities” drop to the floor only to pick them up the next day and try again.
-This is why the end result of anything I make from scratch better be worth the time effort.
+This is why the end result of anything I make from scratch had really better be worth the time effort.
 I know I’m not alone in this.

 The first time I made homemade tortillas, I knew I was probably never going to purchase them again.